faenrandir/a_careful_examination/documents/spiritual_experiences-testimony-holy_ghost/parts-of-an-LDS-spiritual-experience.md

 ## Introduction

-The Church of Jesus Christ of Latter-day Saints teaches that the Holy Ghost is central to understanding truth.[^understanding_truth] Knowledge gained by the Holy Ghost is considered the foundation of a testimony, which is, [according to Elder Dallin H. Oaks](https://www.lds.org/general-conference/2008/04/testimony?lang=eng), a “personal witness borne to our souls by the Holy Ghost that certain facts of eternal significance are true and that we know them to be true.”
+The Church of Jesus Christ of Latter-day Saints teaches that the Holy Ghost (aka the Spirit) is central to understanding truth.[^understanding_truth] Knowledge gained by the Holy Ghost is considered the foundation of a testimony, which is, [according to Elder Dallin H. Oaks](https://www.lds.org/general-conference/2008/04/testimony?lang=eng), a “personal witness borne to our souls by the Holy Ghost that certain facts of eternal significance are true and that we know them to be true.”

 ### LDS description

-The Preach My Gospel manual, [chapter 4](https://www.churchofjesuschrist.org/study/manual/preach-my-gospel-a-guide-to-missionary-service/how-do-i-recognize-and-understand-the-spirit?lang=eng), gives a clear and understandable summary of the kinds of phenomena meant to indicate an experience with the Holy Ghost, (aka The Spirit).
+The Preach My Gospel manual, [chapter 4](https://www.churchofjesuschrist.org/study/manual/preach-my-gospel-a-guide-to-missionary-service/how-do-i-recognize-and-understand-the-spirit?lang=eng), gives a clear and understandable summary of the kinds of phenomena meant to indicate an experience with the Holy Ghost.
 Those most directly related to mental and physical phenomena---are reproduced below:[^complete_list]

 * "Gives feelings of love, joy, peace, patience, meekness, gentleness, faith, and hope."
 * "Gives ideas in the mind, feelings in the heart."